tez-580/Hacktoberfest__2022/README.md

 ![Hacktoberfest 2021](static/logo.png)

-## This project is perfect for your first pull request

 🗣 **Hacktoberfest encourages participation in the open source community, which grows bigger every year.
 Complete the 2022 challenge and earn a limited edition T-shirt.**